smangham/project-novice/_episodes/01-intro.md

 ## Project Management Tools

 Fortunately, a lot of tools exist to help manage the development of your academic software.
-You should already be familiar with GitHub, already a great tool for keeping track of how your code evolves and sharing it with users and collaborators.
+You should already be familiar with Git and GitHub, already a great way to keep track of how your code evolves and share it with others.
 GitHub and other repository hosting sites (for example, GitLab) have a whole range of project management tools that we can use- and we're going to start with them.

 {% include links.md %}